positive signs

 In my research, I have come across interesting findings in positive psychology, a branch of psychology that encompasses wellness and optimal experience.
 I hope to share some ideas that might help artists maintain optimistic outlooks.
 For the general public, contemporary artists’ lives may seem shrouded in mystery or rarefied discourse.
 I hope to increase popular understanding about artists’ lives, concerns, and enthusiasms, as well as psychological outlooks on aesthetic experiences.

-I posted Positive Signs on SFMOMA's Open Space blog as a weekly series as a contributor.
-The drawings are made with glitter and neon pen on gridded vellum, with occasional foil printing, a method of foil transfer pioneered by Virginia Myers.
+I posted Positive Signs on SFMOMA’s Open Space blog as a weekly series.
+The drawings use occasional foil printing, a method of transfer pioneered by Virginia Myers.

 With thanks to the following sources: